 Working relations must always be based on a written employment contract with at least two signed copies – one for the employer and one for the employee.
 In the contract, the employee commits himself or herself to performing the tasks defined by the employer, and the employer commits to paying wages for the performed work.

-Slovak law allows employers and employees to agree upon one of two basic types of job contract:
+Slovak law allows employers and employees to agree upon one of two basic types of job contracts:

-This contract does not state a fixed period for the contract’s validity.
+Employment contract for unlimited does not state a fixed period for the contract’s validity.